Altomare/repairs/otrona/README.md

 | U401    | Display | SMC CRT5027    | TI TMS9927   |
 | U102    | DMA     | Intel D8237A-4 | AMD AM9517A  |

 U401 might also be compatible with TI TMS9937.
-Other references are:
+Second sources are:
 * SMC CRT5037
 * Mostek MK3807P-4
 * Solid State Scientific (SSS) SND5037E / SND5037F
+**Update**: Tried using a Mostek MK3807 for U401, it does not work but I suspect the chip might be dead...

 # CRT